byronpendason/byronpendason.github.io/young_penda.md

 [^weapon]: Human weapons being unable to penetrate ettin skin is derived from the Old English poem *Beowulf*, where human weapons were ineffective against both Grendel and his mother.

 [^thanage]: The Thanage was a system of nobility practiced by the Anglo-Saxons and Scandinavians.
 In early Anglo-Saxon England, a *thegn* or *thane* was roughly equivalent to a baron.

+[^hrethfeld]: Hrethfeld is a fictitious town that originated in my imagination.

 [^myth]: This creation myth, recounted by the witch Rowena to Penda, is written by me and is based loosely upon the Norse creation myth as well as the UPG (unverified personal gnosis) of some of my fellow Fyrnsideras.